stjohann/DiscordWikiBot/README.md

 DiscordWikiBot is cross-platform console app built with .NET Core.
 It uses [DSharpPlus](https://github.com/NaamloosDT/DSharpPlus), [WikiClientLibrary](https://github.com/CXuesong/WikiClientLibrary), and [EvtSource](https://github.com/3ventic/EvtSource) for most of heavy lifting.
 Its code is published under MIT licence.

 ## Installation
+Keep in mind that the main wiki defined in `config.json` is required to be at least on [current LTS version of MediaWiki](https://www.mediawiki.org/wiki/Version_lifecycle).
+Older versions are not supported.

 1. Download the source files.
 2. Create `token.txt` in project folder with a private token for your Discord bot.
 If you haven’t created your own Discord bot, [create it first](https://discordapp.com/developers/applications/me).
 Do not share your private token.
 3. Change `config.json` to your needs according to instructions there.